jantman/pydnstest/README.md

 pydnstest
 =========

-Python script for testing DNS changes (add, remove, change records) against a staging DNS server.
+Python script for testing DNS changes (add, remove, rename, change records) against a staging DNS server, verifying the same changes against production, or confirming that a record returns the same result in both environments.

 Requirements
 ------------
-* Python2
+* Python2 (currently tested with 2.7; other versions coming soon...)
 * Python [VirtualEnv](http://www.virtualenv.org/) (your OS/distribution should have packages for these)

 Installation